 Sendtask allows you to collaborate with your team, clients, or other stakeholders, even if they don’t have an account.
 It is a pretty run-of-the-mill task management software where you can attach files, set due dates, set up reminders, and collaborate with the team.
 The app currently integrates with Slack, email, and Evernote.

 Sendtask is free to use as the product is still in the Beta phase.

 As the name suggests, KanbanFlow lets you visualize your projects with boards.
 KanbanFlow allows users to restrict the number of tasks a work-in-progress board can contain.
 This feature ensures that the team focuses on shipping high-priority tasks before anything else.
 The product also includes swimlanes, filtering, recurring tasks, and task dependencies.

 The free plan offers unlimited boards and tasks, subtasks, filters, and recurring tasks.
 Whereas the premium plan, lets you attach files, offers swimlanes, and third-party integrations.
 And starts $5 per user, per month.

 Hitask’s dashboard design displays all the information you need on one screen.
 You can easily set up new projects, create a centralized file system, assign, and share tasks.
-This cost-effective Asana alternative also provides time tracking feature.
-Although you can filter tasks by various criteria, it doesn’t come with sophisticated layouts such as Gantt chart or board.
+This cost-effective Asana alternative also provides a time-tracking feature.
+Although you can filter tasks by various criteria, it doesn’t come with sophisticated layouts such as a Gantt chart or board.